 She is affiliated with Rutgers Business School, Department of Management and Global Business, Center on Migration and the Global City, LICOS Center for Institutions and Economic Performance, Catholic University Leuven and Hamburg Institute of International Economics.
 Prior to joining Rutgers University, she worked for the World Bank where she was involved in research related to the impact and the characteristics of foreign direct investment with focus on developing countries.
-In 2018 she was Visiting Research Fellow at the University of Oxford, UK.
-She has also been a Visiting Professor at the Catholic University Leuven and Gent University, Belgium, University of Buckingham, UK and a Visiting Research Scholar at the Kiel Institute for the World Economy, Germany.
+She has been a Visiting Research Scholar at the University of Oxford and the University of Buckingham, UK, the Catholic University Leuven and Gent University, Belgium, and the Kiel Institute for the World Economy, Germany.
 In 2020 she is Directeur d'Etudes Associes at Fondation Maison des Sciences de l'Homme, Paris and an invited Visiting Research Scholar at Universite d'Orleans, France.Her research interests focus on analyzing technological spillovers from foreign direct investment, and investigating factors that affect the flows of foreign direct investment, including labor market regulations, environmental standards and financial markets.
 She is currently working on issues related to innovation, international technology transfers and emerging markets multinationals.
 Her research has been published in many academic journals including Journal of Development Economics, The Scandinavian Journal of Economics, World Development, International Journal of Industrial Organization, World Bank Economic Review, International Review of Economics and Finance, Review of World Economics, Economics Letters, Journal of Environment and Development, various other economics journals as well as chapters in books and monographs.

 She has recently served as an Editor for the Encyclopedia of International Economics and Global Trade, Volume 1 - Foreign Direct Investment and the Multinational Enterprise (World Scientific Publishing Co., 2020).